ASTRO-POLIS/polis/README.md

 ### Data formats
 Both JSON and XML data formats are supported by POLIS.
 Because of its richness, support for schema, and schema validation it is recommended to use XML whenever possible.

+### Date and Time formats

+All Date and Time formats must be in ISO8601 format and must be in UTC